 Example 2 is something I hear all too often.
 This company is willing to install the same AC for a couple hundred dollars cheaper.
 But are they really?
 Many AC bids that I see are very vague.
 What unit are you actually getting?
 Does it have a compressor blanket?
 What is the SEER rating?
 Are they providing your electrical connections by a licensed electrician or are they just having an inexperienced HVAC tech do it which is illegal?
 What kind of warranty is included?
 Are they including a tune-up of your existing furnace system?
 How about filters?
 Those things don’t take long to add up to a couple hundred dollars worth of benefit so make sure you are truly comparing apples to apples.
 We started offering a comparable price match guarantee and we found that many companies are cutting corners just to be the cheapest bid.

 Example 3 is the one that scares me as a consumer.
 The fly by the night contractor.
-In this industry, anyone can run a HVAC company out of a storage unit and a cargo van.
+In this industry, anyone can run an HVAC company out of a storage unit and a cargo van.
 While that isn’t a bad thing, it makes it very easy for operations to come and go.
-We recently serviced a unit that had been improperly installed by a one man contractor who was no longer in business.
-Buying from a company may cost you a little more than the one man shop who has less overhead, but the chances of that company being around to service your system for the long haul and warranty any issues is a much greater.
-Nearly all HVAC companies in the area are small, family owned and operated businesses so choosing a company that has roots in the community will help ensure that you are taken care of for years to come.
+We recently serviced a unit that had been improperly installed by a one-man contractor who was no longer in business.
+Buying from a company may cost you a little more than the one-man shop who has less overhead, but the chances of that company being around to service your system for the long haul and warranty any issues is much greater.
+Nearly all HVAC companies in the area are small, family-owned and operated businesses so choosing a company that has roots in the community will help ensure that you are taken care of for years to come.